charlesdaniels/toolchest/doc/realpath.rst

 system - if so, it is called directly and the script exits.
 Next, if the script can detect a valid toolchest installation, it will call into the coreutils library for one of three implementations of this functionality I have written and found.
-If BASH or zsh, AND readlink are present, ``normalize- path.bash`` is used - this was copied from the GitHub page of Mr. David Raistrick and slightly modified to execute as a script, rather than a function.
-Next, if python is available, my own implementation ``normalize- path.py`` is used - which is backed by Python's ``os.path.abspath()``.
-If python is not available, a pure ``sh`` implementation from the StackOverflow user Sildoreth is used.
+If BASH or zsh, AND readlink are present, `normalize- path.bash <../lib/normalize-path/normalize-path.bash>`_ is used - this was copied from the GitHub page of Mr. David Raistrick and slightly modified to execute as a script, rather than a function.
+Next, if python is available, my own implementation `normalize-path.py <../lib/normalize-path/normalize- path.py>`_ is used - which is backed by Python's ``os.path.abspath()``.
+If python is not available, a `pure sh implementation <../lib/normalize-path /normalize-path.sh>`_ from the StackOverflow user Sildoreth is used.
 Last, if a toolchest installation is not present, but ``readlink`` is, it is used.

 Of course, this approach is not perfect - it does mean maintaining multiple different implementations of the same functionality in multiple languages.